TransformationToolContest/ttc2020/README.md

 The solution artifacts are contained  in the *nl.ru.cs.ttc2020.solution* project.

 * To reproduce the functionality and performance tests, use the classes *AllHenshinFunctionalTests*  and *AllHenshinPerformanceTests* in the  package *nl.ru.cs.ttc2020.solution*  of the project of the same name.
 Right-click -> "Run as JUnit Test"  (and not as JUnit Plug-In Test, which generally takes much longer) worked on the example system.
-* To inspect the transformation rule, open the *.henshin_diagram* files in the folder *rules*.
+* To inspect the transformation specifications, open the *.henshin_diagram* files in the folder *rules*.
-* To inspect the glue code, inspect the classes HenshinTaskFactory and HenshinTask in the source folder *src*.
+* To inspect the glue code, inspect the classes *HenshinTaskFactory* and *HenshinTask* in the source folder *src*.